FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Introduction

 Our attack, on the other hand, keeps the inputs to the training process intact.
 The attacker can only observe the inputs, and based on this, tampers with the environmental parameters of the device that executes the computation.
 This tampering can be done in various ways, by clock/voltage glitches, electromagnetic pulses, lasers, or by a remote Rowhammer attack~\cite{automated_book}.
 Additionally, voltage glitches were shown to be possible in a remote way on FPGAs, which are often used for accelerating the training~\cite{krautter2018fpgahammer}.

 In particular, we focus on faulting the ReLU (Rectifier Linear Unit) activation functions which are common in several neural network architectures~\cite{krizhevsky2012imagenet, simonyan2014very}.
 The main idea is to bias the training in a way that malicious inputs can be easily recovered by the attacker to be used at inference time, without having to fault the network again.
 We discuss a generic approach based on constraint solving to generate such inputs which we call \textit{fooling inputs}.
+Our approach has some intersection with non-poisoning-based backdoor attacks~\cite{li2020backdoor}.
+However, we do not use a trigger in a traditional sense of embedding certain patterns into the input.
+Instead, we allow the attacker to generate fooling inputs from random samples.

 We evaluate our approach on two different networks applied to the MNIST digit classification dataset~\cite{lecun1998gradient}.
-As a result of our evaluation we obtain high attack success rates (defined as the number of candidate fooling inputs that are classified according to an attacker's target), even when only a partial number of ReLU activation functions are faulted at training time (as low as 20\% or 25 activation functions).
+As a result of our evaluation we obtain high attack success rates (defined as the percentage of candidate fooling inputs that are classified according to an attacker's target), even when only a partial number of ReLU activation functions are faulted at training time (as low as 20\% or 25 activation functions).

 Moreover, the attack strategy is \emph{stealthy} in the following sense.
-On the one hand, the attacked network preserves high accuracy levels, indistinguishable from the accuracy of an non-attacked network.
+On the one hand, the attacked network preserves high accuracy levels, indistinguishable from the accuracy of a non-attacked network.
 On the other hand, generated inputs are not easy to blacklist, since they can be generated using random images as a base pattern (for instance commonly used icons or other pictures), which together with the constraints defined by the faulted network, appear to be common pictures with some noise.

 Finally, based on our observations and experiments, we also discuss countermeasures and mitigation strategies to the proposed attacks.

 \textbf{Our contributions.} \begin{itemize} \item We explore a novel faulting attack targeting ReLU activation functions at the training phase of a neural network.